canonical/operator-workflows/docs/explanation/integration.md

 `rockcraft pack` command.
 The workflow automatically changes the working directory to where the `rockcraft.yaml` file resides.
 The built rock output are selected using the `*.rock` glob syntax.
-The output artifact is then uploaded to the GitHub or uploaded to the docker repository.
+The output artifact is then uploaded to the GitHub or uploaded to the Docker repository.

 ### Docker

 The Dockerfiles detected from the [plan step](#1-plan) is built using the `docker build` command.
 The workflow automatically changes the working directory to where the `*.Dockerfile` file resides.
-The built docker images are either:
+The built Docker images are either:

 1. Saved as a tarball and uploaded to GitHub
 2. Pushed to the Docker registry

 ### Charm Resources

-The charm resources detected from the [plan step](#1-plan) is built by executing the `<build-<resourceName>.sh>` script.
+The Charm Resources detected from the [plan step](#1-plan) is built by executing the `<build-<resourceName>.sh>` script.
 The workflow automatically changes the working directory to where the `<build-<resourceName>.sh>` file resides.

 The output charm resource will be uploaded to GitHub.

-## 3. Test run
+## Run the integration test

 The artifacts built from the [build step](#2-build) are automatically unpacked and used in the `tox` integration test.